Charles Ray Crawford: Execution

 Originally, in February 2014, the Mississippi Attorney General petitioned to the Mississippi Supreme Court to schedule the execution dates of Crawford and another prisoner.
-However, on March 31, 2014, the Mississippi Supreme Court ruled against the Attorney General's motion for an execution date ruling that Crawford had the right to appeal the rape conviction before an execution date is set because the prosecutors used the rape conviction a statutory aggravating factor to justify a death sentence for Crawford..
+However, on March 31, 2014, the Mississippi Supreme Court ruled against the Attorney General's motion for an execution date ruling that Crawford had the right to appeal the rape conviction before an execution date is set because the prosecutors used the rape conviction a statutory aggravating factor to justify a death sentence for Crawford.

 On November 26, 2024, Mississippi Attorney General Lynn Fitch filed a motion to the Mississippi Supreme Court, seeking an execution date for Crawford, who had exhausted all his avenues of appeal against the death sentence.
-However, Crawford's lawyers opposed to the scheduling of Crawford's execution, stating that he had not exhausted his appeals against his other conviction of rape, which he committed in another case, and a final appeal to the U.S. Supreme Court was planned for this particular case.
+However, Crawford's lawyers opposed the scheduling of Crawford's execution, stating that he had not exhausted his appeals against his other conviction of rape, which he committed in another case, and a final appeal to the U.S. Supreme Court was planned for this particular case.

 On June 3, 2025, a day after the U.S. Supreme Court denied Crawford's final appeal against his rape conviction, Fitch filed a renewed petition for Crawford to receive a new execution date.

 On September 12, 2025, the Mississippi Supreme Court signed a death warrant for Crawford, scheduling his death sentence to be carried out on October 15, 2025.

 On October 2, 2025, Crawford's lawyers filed a final appeal to the U.S. Supreme Court to stay his execution.
 In response, the state prosecution argued that Crawford's guilt was not in doubt and that his execution should proceed as scheduled.
 Ultimately, the U.S. Supreme Court dismissed the final appeal of Crawford.

 On October 7, 2025, death penalty opponents banded together to protest against Crawford's scheduled execution.
 In the end, Mississippi Governor Tate Reeves denied clemency for Crawford on October 13, 2025.

 On October 15, 2025, Crawford was put to death by lethal injection in the Mississippi State Penitentiary at 6:15 pm.
 Prior to his execution, Crawford ate a last meal of a double cheeseburger, french fries, peach cobbler and chocolate ice cream.

 Crawford was one of seven inmates scheduled to be executed in October 2025 across the United States.
 Crawford was also one of four inmates slated to be executed within the same week.